-Figure 6.x.2.2-1: Discovery Procedure for selecting the same EAS/DNAI for collection of UEs with Local DNS Server/Resolver
+Figure 6.
+2.3.2.x-1: Discovery Procedure for selecting the common DNAI for a set of UEs with Local DNS Server/Resolver

-1. The UE sends a PDU Session establishment request to SMF as specified in step 1 of figure 6.2.3.2.3-1.
+1. The UE sends a PDU Session establishment request to SMF as specified in step 0 of Figure 6.2.3.2.3-1.

+2. The procedure in step 1-4 of Figure 6.2.3.2.3-1 applies with following difference:

+In step 1, the SMF determines UE belongs to a set of UEs accessing an EAS corresponds to a common DNAI based on traffic correlation indication and Traffic correlation ID in the PCC rule.

-2. The SMF determines whether UE belongs to collection of UEs accessing the application and determines the UE needs to select the common EAS or DNAI based on the UE location information and/or FQDN(s) and the information retrieved as described in step 1 of 6.x.2.1.
-The SMF determines the DNAI and selects corresponding PSA UPF serves the DNAI, and determines DNS server(s) to ensure a dynamic group uses the same EAS and/or same DNAI.
+If the common DNAI is not available, SMF may determine the common DNAI based on the UE location information and selects corresponding PSA UPF serves the common DNAI, and determines DNS server(s) to ensure a set of UEs uses the common DNAI.

-3. Optionally, the SMF selects and inserts UL-CL/BP.
-The SMF configures the UL-CL/BP for DNS Query handling.

-4. The SMF includes the IP address of Local DNS Server in PDU Session Establishment Accept message.
+Once the common DNAI is available, SMF selects local DNS server corresponding to the common DNAI.

-5. The EAS information (e.g. EAS IP address) is resolved by Local DNS Server and sent the UE.
+3. The EAS information (e.g. EAS IP address) is resolved by Local DNS Server and sent the UE as described in step 5-6 of Figure 6.2.3.2.3-1.